Board

 Contact

-Dan weaves in Portland, Oregon, mostly on one of his three rigid heddle looms, but sometimes on a pin loom, or an inkle loom, or an 8 shaft table loom.
-The big 4 shaft floor loom is still folded up while he decides where to put it.
+Dan now weaves in Portland, Oregon, mostly on one of his three rigid heddle looms, but sometimes on a pin loom, or an inkle loom, or an 8 shaft table loom.
+The big 4 shaft floor loom is finally unfolded and waiting for its first project since moving to its new home.

 Position held since 2021.